HwWobbe/hello-world/README.md

 <hr>
 <h2> About me ...</h2>

 * I use TiddlyWiki ... a LOT!
+I also use other Tools (that show what I do and how I do it).

 Transitions during a 40+ year career ...